You will find frequently asked questions in the FAQ section below.

 Where does my vessel depart from?

-On the embarkation day of your cruise, your vessel leaves the port indicated on the first day of your itinerary.
-A few weeks before your departure, you'll receive your travel documentation with all the necessary information for your cruise, including a reminder of your itinerary and the name of the port of embarkation.
+On the boarding day of your cruise, your vessel leaves the port mentioned on the first day of the itinerary.
+A few weeks before your departure, you receive your travel book with all the information necessary for the proper conduct of your cruise, including a reminder of your itinerary and the name of the port of embarkation.

 How do I get to the departure location of my cruise?